contentful/contentful.java/README.md

 ```

 Note that in case you attempt to restore a previously saved Resource, if the original class does not exist the `readResourceFromFile()` method will throw a `ClassNotFoundException`.
+Another important thing to note is that this method is not the most efficient in terms of performance, as it relies heavily on reflection.
+If you need to persist large objects consider alternate storage solutions.

 ### Preview Mode